 Musical background.
 In the first experiment, I will collect musical background information from participants.
 This includes whether participants play any instruments, how long they have been playing, and whether they have had formal training.
 It is possible that the amount of musical training a person has had affects the way they listen to music and subsequently the way they remember music.
 It will be interesting to see if there are differences in the music recognition networks isolated in the first experiment as a function of musical training.
 Musicians may have a larger music recognition network because of their music training and they amount of music they are required to learn.
 Any differences could then be related to the work on neural correlates of musical memory in Alzheimer’s in order to determine whether musical training early in life affects a patient’s ability to remember music.

 Marker of consciousness.
-Previous work has found that brain networks activated by suspensefilled audio clips can be used to assess consciousness, but musical stimuli did not produce a robust enough signal to elicit activation in a similar network (Sinai, 2015).
+Previous work has found that brain networks activated by suspense-filled audio clips can be used to assess consciousness, but musical stimuli did not produce a robust enough signal to elicit activation in a similar network (Sinai, 2015).
 In this experiment, participants listened to theme songs from popular television programs.
 Familiar music may provide a more robust signal allowing music to be used as a marker of consciousness.
 The brain areas that are active in response to familiar music include areas beyond primary auditory cortex.
 These areas are active because a participant is engaging with the music and triggering a memory or sense of recognition.
 Presumably, the participant has to be conscious to recognize the music.
 If a robust network of brain areas that responds to familiar music can be identified in healthy participants, then maybe such a network could be used as a diagnostic tool for minimally conscious patients.
 Families could supply music that is well-known to the patient.
 If the patient shows similar activation in the music familiarity brain networks then perhaps this is an indicator of their consciousness.

 Before bringing such a paradigm to patients, the effects of differing levels consciousness on the musical familiarity network could be investigated using healthy participants under anesthetic.
 Data from anesthetized patients would help us to understand how auditory information is processed at varying levels of consciousness and how it differs as that auditory information becomes more familiar.

 Alzheimer’s patients.
 Postdoc Dr. Lucy McGarry is interested in collecting data from the first experiment that will allow us to determine whether there is inter-subject synchronization (ISS) while participants listen to the musical stimuli.
 The ISS analysis will show whether the timecourse of activation in brain areas is similar, or synchronized, across listeners.
 We will be able to compare whether synchrony increases as familiarity increases or as a function of lyric presence.
-Based on the results from th experiment in healthy participants, I will explore whether similar synchrony patterns are present in patients with Alzheimer’s disease.
+Based on the results from the experiment in healthy participants, I will explore whether similar synchrony patterns are present in patients with Alzheimer’s disease.
 Understanding the synchrony patterns may provide insight into why these patients are able to remember music when other areas of memory are disturbed or why music triggers autobiographical memories that were otherwise forgotten (El Haj, Fasotti, & Allain, 2012).

 Summary